Run, Run, Run

 No one was there.

-The wind changed.
-And with it came the fire.
+The wind shifted, carrying with it the acrid smell of smoke and something worse.
+And then came the fire.

-A man ahead of her tried to escape, but debris pinned him down.
-He struggled, his face contorted with fear.
+A man ahead of her stumbled and fell as debris pinned his legs.
+He struggled frantically, his face contorted with terror as the flames approached.

-Lila choked back a sob, her tears evaporating in the heat.
+Lila choked back a sob, her tears evaporating in the scorching heat before they could fall.

 "Mom!
 Noah!"